 There are affiliate links in this post.
 As an Amazon Associate I earn from qualifying purchases.
 Please refer to my Disclosure Policy for details.

 It occurred to me that I have really pushed my own artistic abilities to the side in recent years.
-Rather than imagine that my creative spirit has declined, I decided to stoke the fire by learning a new craft.
+Rather than imagine that my creative spirit has declined, I decided to stoke the fire by learning the craft of weaving.

 Weaving as Creative Expression

 We are very fortunate in my town to have a wonderful resource in the Alamitos Bay Yarn Company.
-Not only do they stock every yarn and accessory ever known, but they also host a tremendous number of classes and workshops.
+This retail outlet has been around for many years, and creatives come from far and wide.
+Not only does ABYC stock every yarn and accessory ever known, but they also host a tremendous number of classes and workshops.

-My great grandmother was a weaver, and we have several blankets from as far back as the 50’s that she made on a pin loom.
-These are treasured heirlooms, and the inspiration for me to learn weaving rather than knitting or crochet.
+My great-grandmother was a weaver, and we have several blankets from as far back as the 1950’s that she made on a pin loom.
+These are treasured heirlooms, and they served as the inspiration for me to learn weaving rather than knitting or crochet.
 (I may try those in the future, though!)

 Two weeks later, I joined four other novices to turn that yarn into a scarf!